Hadar933/PhysicalMultiTimeSeries/README.md

 # PhysicalMultiTimeSeries

 ### basic info
-MTS is a generalized library for multi target multivariate time series prediction for physical experiments, mapping kinematics to forces or vice-versa.
+PMTS is a generalized library for multi target multivariate time series prediction for physical experiments, mapping kinematics to forces or vice-versa.

 ### problem setup